sib-swiss/etalk-docker/README.md

-# eTalk
+# eTalk: definition and credits

 The eTalk, a multimedia editing tool, is the result of collaborative and transdisciplinary work.
 It is part of a new form of multimodal digital literacy, while respecting the standards of scientific publishing.
-It is quotable in details through a share button.
+It is quotable entirely in details through a share button.

+The first version of the eTalks code has been developed in 2012-2015 by Frédéric Kaplan and Cyril Bornet (EPFL, CH & UNIL, CH), in collaboration with Claire Clivaz (Unil, CH), and is available on Github: https://github.com/OZWE/etalk

+This new version of the code has been developed by Martial Sankar and Claire Clivaz, SIB Swiss Institute of Bioinformatics, 2016-2019, https://github.com/cclivaz/etalk-docker.
+A course to build your own eTalk is available in the DARIAH platform #dariahTeach (teach.dariah.eu), in the course on Multimodal Literacies: https://teach.dariah.eu/course/view.php?id=24&section=3

+Clivaz, Claire, Cécile Pache, Marion Rivoal and Martial Sankar, “Multimodal Literacies and Academic Publishing: the eTalks”, Information Services & Use 35/4 (2015), p.
+251-258, https://content.iospress.com/articles/information-services-and-use/isu781

+Clivaz, Claire, Marion Rivoal and Martial Sankar, “A New Plateform for Editing Digital Multimedia: The eTalks”, in New Avenues for Electronic Publishing in the Age of Infinite Collections and Citizen Science: Scale, Openness and Trust, Birgit Schmidt and Milena Dobreva (eds.), IOS Press, 2015, p.
+156-159, http://ebooks.iospress.nl/publication/40894

 ## Getting Started